 A growing trail of impact, partnerships, and community transformation since 2005.

-GLOBCOM launches its first Orphans and Vulnerable Children (OVC) support program, providing educational assistance, psychosocial support, and family strengthening services to 120 families.
+GLOBCOM launches its first Orphans and Vulnerable Children (OVC) support program, providing educational assistance, psychosocial support, and family strengthening services to over 120 families.

 Volunteer, partner, or support us — every contribution helps write a healthier future for Kenya.